CrossRef/dul-tool/README.md

 The tool conforms to the following specifications:

-1. If `PRODUCER_LEVEL` is 3, then `JWK` and `JKU_URL` environment variables must be supplied.
-2. There is a hard-coded HMAC256 secret that must be used whenever a HMAC signature is used.
-Its value is "dul-77d343c3-f8e8-48d9-9e14-1e52aa8611e8",
+1. Whenever HMAC signing is used, the hard-coded HMAC256 secret must be used.
+Its value is `dul-77d343c3-f8e8-48d9-9e14-1e52aa8611e8`.
-3. When the 'sign' command is used:
+2. When the 'sign' command is used:
-	1. The tool will accept an input from a file or STDIN
+  1. The tool will accept an input from a file or STDIN.
-	2. The output will be a JWT, signed and sent to the output file or STDOUT
+  2. The output will be a JWT, signed and sent to the output file or STDOUT.
   4. The input will be the payload of the JWT.
   5. The `PRODUCER_LEVEL` environment variable can be supplied.
 If supplied it can be 1, 2 or 3.
 If not supplied, the default value is 3.
   6. The `PRODUCER_ID` will be used as the `iss` header field.
   7. The tool does not care about the format of the input.
-4. When the 'validate' command is used
+3. When the 'validate' command is used
   1. The `CONSUMER_LEVEL` environment variable can be supplied.
 If supplied it can be 'strict' or 'relaxed'.
 If not supplied the default value is 'strict'.
   2. The tool will accept an input from a file or STDIN, as a JWT.
   3. It will validate the input according to the rules specified below
   4. On success, the output will be the input's payload, sent to the file or STDOUT.
   5. If the input cannot be validated, errors will be sent to STDERR, nothing will be sent to the output, and the program exit code will be non-zero.
-5. If `PRODUCER_LEVEL` is 3 and `sign` is invoked:
+4. If `PRODUCER_LEVEL` is 3 and `sign` is invoked:
   1. The input will be signed using the 'rsa256' algorithm, as specified in the 'alg' header.
-	2. a path to a valid RSA JWK must be provided with `JWK` option
+  2. A path to a valid RSA JWK must be provided with `JWK` option.
-	3. a URL that contains the public JWK must be provided with the `JWK_URL` option
+  3. A URL that contains the public JWK must be provided with the `JWK_URL` option.
   4. the input will be signed using RSA256 and the JWK private key
-6. If `PRODUCER_LEVEL` is 2 and 'sign' is invoked:
+5. If `PRODUCER_LEVEL` is 2 and 'sign' is invoked:
   1. The input will be signed using the 'hmac256' algorithm, as specified in the 'alg' header.
   2. The hard-coded DUL secret of will be used for HMAC signing
-7. If `PRODUCER_LEVEL` is 1 and 'sign' is invoked:
+6. If `PRODUCER_LEVEL` is 1 and 'sign' is invoked:
   1. The input will be signed using the 'none' algorithm, as specified in the 'alg' header.
   2. No signature will be attacehd, as per the 'none' algorithm's specification
-8. If `validate` is invoked and validation is successful:
+7. If `validate` is invoked and validation is successful:
   1. The payload plus a `\n` character will be sent to the stipulated file or STDOUT
   2. The producer id will be sent to STDOUT after the payload is sent to the output.
   3. The process will exit with an exit code of 0
-9. If `validation` is invoked and validation is unsuccessfu:
+8. If `validation` is invoked and validation is unsuccessfu:
   1. Any error messages will be sent to STDERR.
   2. The process will exit with a non-zero exit code.
-10. If `CONSUMER_LEVEL` is 'strict' and `validate` is invoked:
+9. If `CONSUMER_LEVEL` is 'strict' and `validate` is invoked:
   1. The `iss` header field must be present.
   2. The `alg` header field must be 'rsa256' or 'hmac256'.
 Otherwise validation will fail.
   3. If the `alg` header field is 'hmac256':
     1. The JWS must validate using the 'hmac256' algorithm and the hard-coded secret.
   4. If the `alg` header field is 'rsa256':
     1. The `jku` header field must be present or validation will fail.
     2. The `jku` header field must be a URL that has the prefix "https://dul-token.crossref.org/tokens/jwk/PRODUCER_ID", where `PRODUCER_ID` exactly matches the `iss` header field.
 If the URL does not match the validation will fail.
     3. There must be a valid public key JWK available at the given URL.
     4. The first available key will be taken from the keyset if more than one is available.
     5. The JWS of the JWT must succeed using the RSA256 algorithm and this key.
-11. If `CONSUMER_LEVEL` is 'relaxed' and 'validate' is invoked:
+10. If `CONSUMER_LEVEL` is 'relaxed' and 'validate' is invoked:
   1. The `iss` header field must be present.
   2. The `alg` header is ignored.
   3. The message is accepted whether or not it has a signature.
   4. No signature checking is performed.
 Inputs from `PRODUCER_LEVEL` 1, 2 and 3 can be read, but no validation of any form will be performed.
-12. The output from `PRODUCER_LEVEL` 1, 2 and 3 can be consumed but not verified by `CONSUMER_LEVEL` of 'relaxed'.
+11. The output from `PRODUCER_LEVEL` 1, 2 and 3 can be consumed but not verified by `CONSUMER_LEVEL` of 'relaxed'.
-13. The output from `PRODUCER_LEVEL` 1, and 3 can be consumed and verified by `CONSUMER_LEVEL` of 'strict'.
+12. The output from `PRODUCER_LEVEL` 1, and 3 can be consumed and verified by `CONSUMER_LEVEL` of 'strict'.

 These numbered points are referenced in the code, change them with care.